 Steve Phillips is the Director of Information Technology at Legal Aid Chicago, where he manages information systems and technology to support the achievement of the organization’s mission and goals.
 In his role, Steve oversees daily operation and projects related to internal systems, including networks, software applications, and telecommunications; manages network administration and security protocols; and maintains a disaster recovery strategy for all software applications and data.
 Steve brings more than 20 years of IT experience to Legal Aid Chicago.

-Melissa O. Picciola is the Director of Volunteer Services.
+Melissa O. Picciola is the Director of Pro Bono & Community Partnerships.
 Melissa oversees all of Legal Aid Chicago’s volunteer and pro bono projects, including internships, in-house volunteers, community legal clinics, and all law firm and corporate partnerships and has created volunteer focused projects at Legal Aid Chicago serving clients in advance directives, eviction defense, and record expungement.
-She also oversees Legal Aid Chicago’s 45-member statewide AmeriCorps VISTA program.
 She joined Legal Aid Chicago in 2018 after a career in legal aid.
 She has practice experience in family law and domestic violence, eviction defense, and representing people with disabilities on individual and systemic matters.
-Melissa received both her undergraduate and a law degree from the University of Illinois at Urbana-Champaign.
+Melissa received both her undergraduate and law degrees from the University of Illinois at Urbana-Champaign.